Joined: Fri Mar 25, 2011 5:16 pm

 - List your operating system and version.

-- If your using the Python programming language.
+- List your programming language.

 - Declare like items together.
 Either all items on the same line or groups on the same line.
 No one wants to read 2 pages of just pointers.
 They may not bother reading past the 2 pages to answer your question.